matthewmatsumoto/MatthewMatsumoto.github.io/essays/UIFrameworks.md

 Using HTML was a very easily digestible language, but that's probably because the projects written with html were a lot more simple.
 It was nostalgic seeing my html websites, reminding me of the late 2000's where most websites were just text, pictures, and very interesting color choices.
 Bootstrap, felt a lot more modern and streamlined.
 It was much easier to make something as complex as a navigation bar and menu, which would have taken forever in HTML.
 Bootstrap was still a lot to take in, and I still don't fully understand how to format a navigation bar.
 Overall, I enjoyed making functional websites much more than the random javascript and typescript programs we made.

-## For comparison, top is HTML, bottom is Bootstrap
+## For comparison, left is HTML, right is Bootstrap
 <img width="500px"
      class="rounded float-start pe-4"
      src="../img/HTMLexample.png" >
 <img width="500px"
      class="rounded float-start pe-4"
-     src="../img/BoostrapExample.png" >
+     src="../img/BootsrapExample.png" >